How to Grow a Chestnut Tree from Seed (Timelapse)

 Germinated chestnut with root emerging after cold stratification

 After a while you’ll see the shell cracking and a white root emerging – congratulations, your chestnut tree officially exists now.
-Once the root is a couple of centimeters long, it’s time to plant.
+Once the root is a couple of centimetres long, it’s time to plant.

 Planting a germinated chestnut into potting soil